 With hybrid and virtual environments becoming the “new normal” due to COVID-19, CORE is providing an interactive module for your students to have an online lesson on organ donation.
 Each student can participate at their own pace, but the module typically takes around 30-45 minutes to complete.
 To access this free resource, students and teachers may create profiles where they list their first and last name, email address and school.
-Additionally, after completing the modules, we are able to schedule a virtual meeting where our Program Coordinator, Francesca Ferrante, can do a live Q&A with the students.
+Additionally, after completing the modules, we are able to schedule a virtual meeting where our Program Coordinator, Nicole Lazaro, can do a live Q&A with the students.

 CORE Student Camps